sreeharipslog/public-notes/README.md

 # public-notes
-My collections of notes, made for public
+My collections of markdown notes, made for public